 The Global Mahi Supply Chain Roundtable (SR) was formed in 2019, as an expansion of the previous Eastern Pacific Ocean Large Pelagics Fisheries SR.

 As described in the mahi T75 report, 59 percent of global mahi volumes are currently considered sustainable or improving.
-However, an additional 15 percent of global production could become sustainable or improving by 2020, via engagement through the existing supply chain roundtable (SR).
+An additional 15 percent of global production could achieve the sustainable or improving categories by 2020 via engagement through the existing supply chain roundtable (SR).
 To achieve this goal, SR work would need to focus on the following actions: